hal313/context-portal/README.md

 If a function returns an array that contains a promise value which rejects, the entire function call will reject and the client will receive the rejection.

+### Errors
+If execution fails within the portal context, then an error will be received by any remote instances.
+All errors in the remote will have a "message" attribute which indicates the error.
+If the execution in the portal was an Error instance, an addition "name" attribute will be attached to the error object in the remote.
+In this case, an actual Error instance will be re-created, however only the message will persist; that is to say, the stack trace from the portal will NOT be present on the remote.

 ## Limitations
 Currently observables are not implemented.